MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-flow.md

 [!INCLUDE[pva-rebrand](includes/pva-rebrand.md)]

-Learn how to use a cloud flow in Microsoft Copilot Studio by giving a bot the ability to produce a weather forecast on request.
+Learn how to use a cloud flow in Microsoft Copilot Studio by giving a copilot the ability to produce a weather forecast on request.
 In the previous example, you [created a flow](advanced-flow-create.md) that fetches a weather forecast.
-In this example, you'll use a **Call an action** node in a bot topic to call the flow when a customer asks about the weather.
+In this example, you'll use a **Call an action** node in a copilot topic to call the flow when a customer asks about the weather.

 If you haven't already [created the weather forecast flow](advanced-flow-create.md), do that now.